Ibbert/PRG1100-Final-Assignment/README.md

 # PRG1100-Final-Assignment
 This is the final assignment for the course PRG1100 at USN.

-For future students who want to get the job done at USN while taking the course, feel free to use my code at any point given if you feel like you're in a deadend as a source of insperations.
+For future students who want to get the job done and need some inspiration at USN while taking the course, feel free to use my code as a source of foundation for your website.
 :)